KittenzExe/arc/README.md

 pip install auto-py-to-exe (for compiling)
 ```

-# For converting to exe
+## For converting to exe
 Run the following:
 ```
 python -m auto_py_to_exe
 ```

+README.md created on 14th of December 2022

+Project Started 10th of December 2022